 i) University and academic institutes:

-- Use social media channels to promote the exhibitors invited and virtual career fair.
+- Use social media channels to promote the exhibitors invited and virtual career fairs.

-- Utilize campus career services division to provide preparatory guidance.
+- Utilize the campus career services division to provide preparatory guidance.

-- Run a press release in the local newspaper with widespread circulation.
+- Run a press release in a local newspaper with widespread circulation.